-Trim pork so it’s approximately 6 inches long by 2-3 inches thick.
+Trim the pork so it’s approximately 6 inches long by 2-3 inches thick.
 Bring a medium pot of water to a boil.
-Season water with salt.
-Drop the pork into the boiling water.
-As soon as the water starts to boil again, reduce the heat to low and cover the pot.
-Cook for 15-20 minutes or until the internal temperature of the meat is 155 degrees.
-Remove pork and quickly immerse meat in an ice bath for 10 seconds.
-This prevents the meat from turning brown.
-Allow to cool and then slice pork into thin slices about 1/8-inch thick.
+Season the water with salt.
+Transfer the pork into the boiling water.
+As soon as the water starts to boil again, reduce the heat to Low and cover the pot.
+Cook for 15-20 minutes or until the internal temperature of the meat is 155 F (68 C).
+Remove the pork and quickly immerse in an ice bath for 10 seconds.
+(This prevents the pork from turning brown.)
+Allow to cool.
+Slice the pork into thin slices about 1/8 inch thick.

 Rolling the Spring Roll

-Dip 1 piece of rice paper into warm water making sure to wet the entire sheet.
+Dip a rice paper sheet into warm water making sure to wet the entire sheet.
 Gently shake off excess water and lay the rice paper on a cutting board.
 Wait 10 seconds for rice paper to soften.

 Carefully pull the lower edge of the rice paper up and over the filling and gently roll halfway.
-Fold the ends over and then finish rolling making sure all filling is tightly wrapped in the rice paper.
-When rolling use gentle pressure.
-Rolling with a firm hand will cause the rice paper to split.
+Fold the ends over and then finish rolling, making sure all filling is tightly wrapped in the rice paper.
+Use gentle pressure when rolling.
+Rolling with too firm hand will cause the rice paper to split.

-Set the spring roll on a plate.
+Set the fresh spring roll on a plate.
 Cover with a damp paper towel.
-Continue making the remaining rolls.
+Continue making the rolls until all ingredients are used.

 Yields: 15 rolls